MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

    :::image type="content" source="../media/bing-window.png" alt-text="Bing window." lightbox="../media/bing-window.png":::

+You now have an app with WebView content.

+Continue with the steps below.

 <!-- ====================================================================== -->
-## Step 4 - Navigation events
+## Step 9 - Navigation events

-The WebView2 team already covered navigating to URL using the `ICoreWebView2::Navigate` method in the last step.
+In the previous step, we discussed navigating to URL by using the `ICoreWebView2::Navigate` method.
 During navigation, WebView2 fires a sequence of events, which the host can listen for:

 1. `NavigationStarting`
 1. `SourceChanged`